kylejtobin/sda-rules-mdc/README.md

 It's the difference between a focused assistant and one that's read too much and can't shut up about it.

-## The Core Idea
+## The Core Philosophy: Software by Subtraction

 Your models should be domain experts, not data buckets.
+But here's the real secret: SDA works not because of what it adds, but because of what it refuses to do.
+Every pattern you don't need.
+Every layer you don't add.
+Every abstraction you don't create.

 ```python
 # What we write (data bucket)